isshougai/isshougai/README.md

 ⚡ Fun fact: I especially enjoy tinkering and soldering with devices, and building things!
 Ask me about my custom mech keyboard.

+❤️ I also have an absurd amount of love for filming

 <!--
 **isshougai/isshougai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.